A Slay Like a Mother review with examples of how the book helped me to overcome my dragon of self-doubt to become a happier mom and person.

 The criticism and doubt all come from me.
 I’m the one setting over-the-top expectations.
 I act as if I have it together for others.
 I compare myself to the “perfect” moms on Instagram.
 All of my doubt and negativity come from inside me, so that’s where I needed to start.
 I needed to slay my dragon of self-doubt.

 The chapter that spoke to me the most in this book was about “Raising Dragon Slayers.”
 I definitely don’t want my daughters to inherit my insecurities and self-doubt.
 I want them to be little dragon slayers that know their worth.
 Women that don’t feel like they need to put up a front of perfection for the world.
 Those girls are my biggest motivation for bettering myself and liking myself.
 We repeat daily affirmations together to remind them that they are strong, brave, smart, kind, and beautiful.
 They can take on the world!
 And they shouldn’t let anyone, especially themselves, stand in their way.

 Did I Slay My Dragon?

-Now I’d be lying if I said that I read the book, slayed my dragon and everything is peachy-keen.
+Now I’d be lying if I said that I read the book, slew my dragon and everything is peachy-keen.
 What I did get from the book was more self-awareness.
 I have the ability to identify the nasty beast of doubt in my head.
-And I *mostly* shush my negative inner-voice when it pops back up.
+And I *mostly* shush my negative inner voice when it pops back up.

 You Should Read Slay Like A Mother

-If you’re a mom, or woman, that struggles with the pressures of self doubt and never feeling like you measure up, I’d definitely encourage you to read Slay Like a Mother.
+If you’re a mom or woman, that struggles with the pressures of self-doubt and never feel like you measure up, I’d definitely encourage you to read Slay Like a Mother.
 Wintsch provides questions and exercises that really encourage you to dig down deep and confront your “dragon.”
-She also provides some tangible encouragements for keeping it away.
+She also provides some tangible encouragement for keeping it away.
 I think this is a book that I can return to in tough seasons to be reminded that I can slay that dragon!
 The only thing stopping me from living the life I want is me.